yeopoong/getting-started/navigation.md

-# Keep It Simple & Small
+# Keep It Simple & Stupid

 [About](about.md)